-For Mr. Adams, includes 5,854 shares held by his spouse in a trust, of which she serves as the trustee and beneficiary.
+For Mr. Adams, includes 5,854 shares held by his spouse in trusts, of which she serves as the trustee and beneficiary.

-For Ms. Gillis, includes 290 shares held in a gift trust, of which her husband serves as a trustee and her adult son is a beneficiary.
+For Ms. Gillis, includes 290 shares held in a gift trust, of which her husband serves as a trustee and her adult son is a beneficiary and 370 shares held in a family trust for the benefit of a grandchild, of which she serves as the trustee.